Young men wanted with brazen 20 euro campaign in Floridsdorf!

 Video surveillance in the catering area

 However, video surveillance is not simply permitted, especially in restaurants.
-According to the Regulations of the state representative for data protection Constant video surveillance in dining and lounge areas is usually problematic as it severely encroaches on the rights of guests.
+According to the Regulations of the State Commissioner for Data Protection Constant video surveillance in dining and lounge areas is usually problematic as it severely encroaches on the rights of guests.
 Entrance areas may only be monitored outside opening hours in exceptional cases, and all surveillance must be limited to what is absolutely necessary.
 The goal is to protect guests' interests and maintain privacy - a delicate balance when it comes to security.

 The public discussion